MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-external-table.md

 ## Permissions

-This command requires at least [External Table Admin](access-control/role-based-access-control.md) permissions.
+You must have [External Table Admin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax